 The faster you spin the flywheel, the more air the fan must displace, and the more resistance you will feel.

-This is similar to how water resistance operates, but different from magnetic and hydraulic-piston rowers.
+This is how water resistance operates, but is different from magnetic and hydraulic-piston rowers.
 Hence, why air rowers more accurately simulate rowing on water.

 You can check out my full breakdown of resistance types here to learn more about each type.

-You can also read my Air vs. Magnetic resistance article for a more detailed description of how air resistance works.
+You can also read my air vs. magnetic resistance article for a more detailed description of how the air resistance mechanism works.

-Air resistance rowers provide a smooth overall resistance and are the preferred resistance type among all athletes.
+Air resistance rowers provide a smooth overall resistance and are the preferred resistance type among rowing athletes.

-If that doesn’t convince you this is a great rowing machine, then I don’t know what will!
+If that’s not a great endorsement for a rowing machine, I don’t know what is!

-The Model D air resistance provides a rowing motion that is very similar to rowing on water and doesn’t have any lag throughout the rowing stroke.
+The RowErg air resistance provides a rowing motion that is very similar to rowing on the water without lag throughout the rowing stroke.